-During the year ended April 30, 2018, the Company incurred salaries, wages and commission expenses of \$3,422, an increase of \$851 or 33% compared to \$2,571 during the year ended April 30, 2017.
+During the three months ending July 31, 2018, the Company incurred salaries, wages and commission expenses of \$1,318, an increase of \$368 or 39% compared to \$950 during the three months ending July 31, 2017.
 The increase is a function of the growth of the Company which has resulted in the addition of several employees, including more members of senior management and newly formed departments such as IT.
-In addition, during the year ending April 30, 2017, MFT shifted from veteran volunteer coaches to professional staff, with one Cannibinoid Therapy Educator per clinic.
-One nurse Practitioner was added as a prescriber in Ontario clinics, where previously it had largely been staffed by veteran volunteers. \$206 of the increase from the prior year is also due to the addition of Knalysis staff for the first time, beginning November to May, 2017.

 When a CTE or Nurse Practitioner is hired they are provided two weeks of training by the Director of Clinical Services, a medical doctor and are required to complete a course by TCMI Global: Medical Cannabis Curriculum for Nurses.
 Each Cannibinoid Therapy Educator and Nurse Practitioner is continued to be supported by our Director of Clinical Services and follow ups and weekly conference calls occur to provide education on various topics.
 MFT employees do not receive any commissions.